named-data/ndn-tools/manpages/ndnpoke.rst

   * Sign with a SHA-256 digest: ``id:/localhost/identity/digest-sha256``.
 Note that this is only a hash function, not a real signature, but it can significantly speed up packet signing operations.

+``-u, --unsolicited``
+  Send the Data packet without waiting for an incoming Interest.

 ``-w, --timeout <timeout>``
   Quit the program after ``timeout`` milliseconds, even if no Interest has been received.